OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/19-Testing_for_Server-Side_Request_Forgery.md

 ### Common Filter Bypass

-Some applications block references to `localhost` and `127.0.0.1`, this can be circumvented by:
+Some applications block references to `localhost` and `127.0.0.1`.
+This can be circumvented by:

-- Using alternative IP representation such as the below examples that evaluate to `127.0.01`:
+- Using alternative IP representation that evaluate to `127.0.01`:
   - Decimal notation: `2130706433`
   - Octal notation: `017700000001`
   - IP shortening: `127.1`